-Respondents shared that accessibility and engagement had increased with improved access to networks and seminars (both in the UK & overseas), not requiring the time and expense to travel.
-With a broader more diverse range of people joining events it meant that, for some people, new connections had been made that would not have been anticipated at in-person events.
+Accessibility and engagement was increased for many, with less need to travel and ability to join networks and seminars for wider knowledge, including internationally.
+Some people have connected on-line who wouldn't have attended in-person events.
 However, others have been excluded, through lack of digital skills, or, critically, inadequate broadband in rural areas.